Exploring the Synergy of Quantitative Factors and Newsflow Representations from Large Language Models for Stock Return Prediction: Conclusion

 \section{Conclusion}

 This paper explores effective model designs and training schemes for utilizing multimodal factors and newsflow for return prediction and stock selection.
 First, we introduce a representation-level fusion learning framework, realized through three representative methods.
-Second, given the limitation of fusion learning observed in empirical comparison, we propose a mixture model that adaptively combines predictions made by single modalities and their fusion.
-To mitigate the training instability of mixture models, we introduce a decoupled training scheme with theoretical insights.
+Second, given the limitation of fusion learning observed in empirical comparison, we propose a mixture model with a specialized training scheme to mitigate the training instability.
+Experiments across different investment universes reveal the following \textbf{findings}: